johnmyleswhite/Vega.jl/README.md

 	Pkg.add("Vega")
 	using Vega

-Currently, an Internet connection is required to use Vega.jl, as the required JavaScript libraries are delivered from a CDN.
+Currently, an Internet connection is required to use Vega.jl through Jupyter Notebook, as the required JavaScript libraries are delivered from a CDN.
+Using Vega from the REPL will work without an Internet connection.

 # Documentation